zcrayman/tut-rest/1/README.ftl.md

 The HTTP 1.1 Specification provides a detailed description of all the HTTP Methods.

 POST and PUT have similar but not identical functions.
-You use POST to create new entities without knowing the final URI, and use PUT to create and update entities in a previously known URI.
+You use POST to create new entities without knowing the final URI, and you use PUT to create and update entities in a previously known URI.

-The following table describes what HTTP methods will be supported for each supported resource address.
+The following table describes what HTTP methods will be supported for each resource address.

 <table>
     <thead>